AugurProject/augur-core/README.md

 ### EVM numbers are always integers

-There are no floating point numbers in the EVM.
-All augur-core contracts use integers.
-So ether values in contracts will always be represented in units of wei (AKA attoether AKA 10^-18 ether).
+There are no floating-point numbers in the EVM, only integers.
+Therefore, Ether and Reputation values in contracts are always represented in units of wei (i.e., indivisible units of 10^-18 Ether or 10^-18 Reputation).

 ### Reporting diagrams